We know you have questions

 We’ve tried to answer a few of the more frequently asked questions here.
 If you still have questions, please contact us!
 We are here to help you.

-Because we require the CSS Profile as part of our financial assistance application, we are still able to provide an estimated financial assistance offer before receiving your FAFSA.
+Because WashU requires the CSS Profile as part of our financial aid application, we are able to provide a financial aid offer before receiving your FAFSA.
 We also factor in any supplemental information you provide to us, such as special circumstances.
-As noted above, though, the FAFSA is still required to finalize your offer.
+As noted above, the FAFSA is still required, as it is used to confirm eligibility for federal aid.

 Of course!
 We are committed to making a WashU education affordable for students who have been offered admission.
 If you don’t apply, you won’t find out how we can help you.
 Our offers range up to the full cost of attendance.
 You have nothing to lose by applying.

-Washington University will waive the $75 admission application fee for all students who apply for financial assistance, to ensure the fee isn’t a barrier to applying.
-Before you submit the Common Application or Coalition Application, powered by Scoir, simply be sure to indicate that you’ve been granted a Washington University Fee Waiver.
+WashU will waive the $75 admission application fee for all students who apply for financial aid, to ensure the fee isn’t a barrier to applying.
+Before you submit the Common Application or Coalition Application, powered by Scoir, simply be sure to indicate that you’ve been granted a WashU Fee Waiver.

 Student can create an appointment with their counselor by selecting their counselor from the Contact Us page and setting up an appointment through Calendly.

 Yes.
-If your award contains need-based components, it’s important for the university to tailor your financial assistance package based on the yearly changes in your family’s income, assets, or family demographics.
+If your offer contains need-based components, it’s important for the university to tailor your financial aid offer based on the yearly changes in your family’s income, assets, or family demographics.

 Only first year students are eligible to apply for WashU merit scholarships during their admission process.